UBehrmann/DAI_PW3/README.md

 Password: mypassword
 ___

+# Caching

+We had some problems implementing the caching as it was shown in the course.
+That's why we implemented a variant.
+We used a HashMap to store the data and a Timer to see if the data is still valid.
+If the data is still valid, we return the data from the cache.
+If the data is not valid anymore, we remove the data from the cache and return the data from the database.

+We made also all classes static, this way concurrent access to the cache is not a problem.

+We put them on most of the endpoints, but we decided not to put them on the datapoints (PointDeDonnees) which are used to get the data from the database.
+We did this because we wanted to have the most recent data from the database and also because the caching would the memory used would be too high.

+___

 # how to deploy, run and access the web applications with Docker Compose

 ### Upload crud_server docker image to github container registry